5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Ston

-Ston is an intriguing place.
-Strategically located on a peninsula and once an important town of the maritime Republic of Ragusa, the town is famed for its 3.4-mile-long defensive walls — the longest in Europe (and in the world, after the Great Wall of China).
 Within its medieval walls, Ston boasts a fascinating old town, pedestrianized streets to wander, and a booming gastronomic scene.
-It’s particularly famous for the mussels and oysters that grow in the channel between the town and the mainland.
+It’s particularly famous for the mussels and oysters that grow in the channel between the city and the mainland.

-Read more about Ston here ↳
+Read more about Ston here. ↳

 Peljesac Peninsula